 Overnight in Erbil.

 We begin the day nice and early for the two-hour drive to Lalish.
-This is the most sacred town for the Yazidi people and is extremely interesting.
-We sometimes encounter Peshmerga along the trip and may have the opportunity to engage in an interesting conversation about the recent war with ISIS.
+This is the most sacred town for the Yazidi people and is extremely interesting as it is now maintained by only a few families, waiting for the Yazidi refugees spread out all over the world to come back

 We head for lunch and a few beers in Alqosh, as luckily it is a Christian town!